ionic-team/trapeze/packages/website/docs/Operations/ios.md

 ### `strings`

+*Since: 6.0.7*

-Modify iOS `.strings` files to create and modify localization/translation files.
+Modify iOS `.strings` files to create and modify localization/translation strings.

 Use `set` to set values directly by supplying an object, or `setFromJson` to supply a JSON file with mappings.